cvasquez-github/Whack-A-Micro/README.md

 - Name: Fire4
 - Positive Button: joystick button 3

-Then read your inputs inside the Update() loop and trigger the actions you want, like:
+Then read your inputs inside the Update() loop and trigger the actions you want, for instance:
 ```
 if (Input.GetButtonDown("Fire1"))
         {